Harvest progress in Great Britain

 Use our interactive tool below to discover harvest progress across Great Britain.
 You can also select specific crops, areas and the years you wish to compare at a regional or national level.

-Harvest progress to WE28 July can be summarised as:
+Harvest progress to 7 September can be summarised as:

 How to use the dashboard

 - Use the drop down menus at the top of the dashboard to select a harvest week and crop.
 This will allow you to view the national harvested area for that crop (top chart) as well as a regional breakdown (right-hand chart).
 National quality and yield information (left-hand table) is also available for all crops alongside harvest progress comments (map).
 The line chart tracks national harvest progress, for the selected crop, compared to previous years.

 - Use the drop down menus at the top of the second chart to view the harvest progress, of a particular crop, throughout the season.

 Historic harvest progress

 While AHDB seeks to ensure that the information contained on this webpage is accurate at the time of publication, no warranty is given in respect of the information and data provided.
 You are responsible for how you use the information.
 To the maximum extent permitted by law, AHDB accepts no liability for loss, damage or injury howsoever caused or suffered (including that caused by negligence) directly or indirectly in relation to the information or data provided in this publication.